AP VoteCast: Youngkin win built by small gains in key groups

 MORE INDECISION THAN 2020

-About 6 in 10 voters say they’ve known all along whom they would be backing the governor’s race.
-In the presidential race last year, three-quarters of Virginia voters said they knew all along whom they would back, though about as many decided in the last few days.
+About 6 in 10 voters said they had known all along whom they would be backing in the governor’s race.
+In the presidential race last year, three-quarters of Virginia voters said they knew all along.

-About 3 in 10 voters now say they decided over the course of the campaign, and they slightly preferred Youngkin over McAuliffe, 55% to 45%.
+Of the three in 10 voters who say they decided over the course of this year’s the campaign, there was a preference for Youngkin, 55% to 45%.

 CONTINUED SKEPTICISM ABOUT THE VOTE COUNT

-Although Virginia experienced no major issues with its vote count in 2020, only about half of voters in Virginia are “very confident” that the votes in the election for governor will be counted accurately.
-Another 3 in 10 voters are “somewhat confident.”
+Although Virginia experienced no major issues with its vote count in 2020, only about half of voters in Virginia were “very confident” that the votes in the election for governor would be counted accurately.
+An additional 3 in 10 were “somewhat confident.”

-Just 19% of Youngkin’s voters said they were “very confident” the vote would be counted accurately.
-That compares with 77% of McAuliffe voters.
+Just 18% of Youngkin’s voters said they were “very confident” the vote would be counted accurately.
+That compared with 78% of McAuliffe voters.

-Still, overall confidence is stronger among voters now compared with voters in last year’s presidential election: Just 25% then said they were very confident votes would be counted accurately.
+Still, overall confidence is stronger among voters now compared with last year’s presidential election: Just 25% then said they were very confident votes would be counted accurately.

 AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News and The Associated Press.
 The survey of 2,655 voters in Virginia was conducted for seven days, concluding as polls closed.
 Interviews were conducted in English or Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
 The margin of sampling error for voters is estimated to be plus or minus 2.5 percentage points.
 Find more details about AP VoteCast’s methodology at https://www.ap.org/votecast.